IHE/ITI.DeIdHandbook/DeID-handbook.md

 <http://web.mit.edu/sem083/www/assignments/reidentification.html><span
 id="_Toc354562093" class="anchor"></span>

-Appendix B: Examples (HL7 2.x and CDA)
+# Appendix B: Examples (HL7 2.x and CDA)

-<span id="_Toc354562095" class="anchor"></span>B.1 HL7 2.x
+## B.1 HL7 2.x

 The following is an example of what a segment of an HL7 2.x message might look like after de-identification.
 In this example some of the fields have been removed, and some of the fields have had dummy values substituted.

 **A08 Before:**